 - In-text Citation: When a source has three or more authors, give only the first author’s name followed by “et al.” Use et al. directly in the text, followed by the reference number.
 For example,

 Doornbos et al. (5) agree that only one solution is viable.

-- Plural vs. singular: Because a phrase ending in “et al.” refers to a group of people, use plural verbs when the “et al.” phrase is the subject.
+- Plural vs. singular: Wondering if et al. is a plural or singular verb?
+Whenever this confuses you, remember that because a phrase ending in “et al.” refers to a group of people, you will use plural verbs when the “et al.” phrase is the subject.

 Incorrect: Smith et al. (2015) states that …